Anchor Protocol’s Unsustainable 20% Yield

 The goal of course is that when the subsidies run out by 2024 there will be a lively ecosystem for savings and loans on the Anchor Protocol.
 The interest rate will have to drop to be self-sustaining because people will no longer receive payment for borrowing and without free loans, borrowing activity will also decrease.

 The previous borrowing rates which made up a majority of their income was about 20%.
 Frankly, few people are going to borrow at a 20% rate and have to post 2x collateral for the privilege.
-Other platforms such as Celsius, which is currently acting as a Ponzi, or Nexo ($100 bonus with $1000 deposit) allow you to choose your Loan-To-Value (LTV) ratio, but with 2x collateral, the rate is just under 9%.
+Other platforms such as Celsius, a technical Ponzi, or Nexo allow you to choose your Loan-To-Value (LTV) ratio, but with 2x collateral, the rate is just under 9%.
 MyConstant offers loans with a 1.5x collateral ratio where one can borrow $10,000 at 7% APR with $15,000 posted collateral.
 So it looks like a 7-9% rate is about where the market rate will clear with 2x collateral.

 Scenarios For Sustainability